TrenchBoot/TrenchBoot.github.io/docs/index.md

 ## Where to Start

+* [User Documentation](user-docs/index.md) - Requirements and quick start guides
-* [General Architecture](theory/Architecture.md) - A top level overview of TrenchBoot
+* [General Architecture](theory/Architecture.md) - A top level overview of
+  TrenchBoot
 * [Use Case Definition](theory/UseCases.md) - A collection of example use cases
-* [Developers Guide](dev-docs/DevelopersGuide.md) - A developers guide that explains the internals of TrenchBoot
+* [Developers Guide](dev-docs/DevelopersGuide.md) - A developers guide that
+  explains the internals of TrenchBoot

 ## Contributors